vgno/senorge-downloader/README.md

 **4. Build VG-formatted outputs**

 NB.
-You need PostgreSQL with n50 data with kommuner_uten_hav from our election maps to complete this step.
+You need PostgreSQL with n50 data with kommuner_uten_hav from our election maps to complete the `vg-maps` and step.

 We create the following outputs: